edubart/otclient/README.md

 ### Contact

-You have 3 options, use the [forum](http://forum.otclient.info/), talk directly with us at #otclient irc.freenode.net or send an email directly to the project leader edub4rt@gmail.com
+Talk directly with us at #otclient irc.freenode.net or send an email directly to the project leader edub4rt@gmail.com

 ### License